jlindsey/leach/README.md

 $ curl --request PUT http://$CONSUL_ADDR/v1/kv/$CONSUL_PREFIX/sites/www.example.com
 ```

-This key by itself tells Porter to manage the specified domain's cert with default options: it will request
+This key by itself tells Leach to manage the specified domain's cert with default options: it will request
 if it's missing from its storage, and renew it on a schedule.

 You can also set a `sites/` key's value to a JSON document that overrides and customizes the options used.
 Any